Analog computer: Mechanical analog computers

-While a wide variety of mechanisms have been developed throughout history, some stand out because of their theoretical importance, or because they were manufactured in significant quantities.
+Throughout history, many types of mechanical analog computers have been invented.
+These ranged from simple devices (like planimeters) to complex fire-control systems that guided WWII naval guns.

-Most practical mechanical analog computers of any significant complexity used rotating shafts to carry variables from one mechanism to another.
+Practical mechanical analog computers of any significant complexity used rotating shafts to carry variables from one mechanism to another.
 Cables and pulleys were used in a Fourier synthesizer, a tide-predicting machine, which summed the individual harmonic components.
 Another category, not nearly as well known, used rotating shafts only for input and output, with precision racks and pinions.
 The racks were connected to linkages that performed the computation.
 At least one U.S. Naval sonar fire control computer of the later 1950s, made by Librascope, was of this type, as was the principal computer in the Mk.
 56 Gun Fire Control System.

-Online, there is a remarkably clear illustrated reference (OP 1140) that describes the fire control computer mechanisms.

-For adding and subtracting, precision miter-gear differentials were in common use in some computers; the Ford Instrument Mark I Fire Control Computer contained about 160 of them.
+These computers often employed precision miter-gear differentials (pairs of bevel gears arranged to produce the sum or difference of two shaft rotations) to transmit variables between computing elements.
+The Ford Instrument Mark I Fire Control Computer, for example, contained approximately 160 miter-gear differentials.

 Integration with respect to another variable was done by a rotating disc driven by one variable.
 Output came from a pick-off device (such as a wheel) positioned at a radius on the disc proportional to the second variable.
 (A carrier with a pair of steel balls supported by small rollers worked especially well.
 A roller, its axis parallel to the disc's surface, provided the output.
 It was held against the pair of balls by a spring.)

 Arbitrary functions of one variable were provided by cams, with gearing to convert follower movement to shaft rotation.

 Functions of two variables were provided by three-dimensional cams.
 In one good design, one of the variables rotated the cam.
 A hemispherical follower moved its carrier on a pivot axis parallel to that of the cam's rotating axis.
 Pivoting motion was the output.
 The second variable moved the follower along the axis of the cam.
 One practical application was ballistics in gunnery.

 Coordinate conversion from polar to rectangular was done by a mechanical resolver (called a "component solver" in US Navy fire control computers).
 Two discs on a common axis positioned a sliding block with pin (stubby shaft) on it.
 One disc was a face cam, and a follower on the block in the face cam's groove set the radius.
 The other disc, closer to the pin, contained a straight slot in which the block moved.
 The input angle rotated the latter disc (the face cam disc, for an unchanging radius, rotated with the other (angle) disc; a differential and a few gears did this correction).